Thyroid Function Test

 • Lancets

-1. Start by filling out your information on the request form and the adhesive label.
+1. Begin by completing the request form and the adhesive label with your information.
 You should do this before you collect your sample.

-2. Using the provided alcohol wipe, wipe the finger you will be drawing blood from.
+2. Using the provided alcohol wipe, wipe the finger from which you will be drawing blood.

 3. Take one of the lancets and remove the cap from the top by twisting it.